 - Renovate approximately one-third of stations via full station renewals or targeted component repairs that address platforms, stairways, canopies, and other station elements. - Install new fare gates in at least 150 stations to improve station accessibility and reduce fare evasion. - Replace 45 elevators and 43 escalators that have reached the end of their useful lives. - Add new elevators or ramps to at least 60 more stations to progress toward the MTA's goal of making 95% of subway stations accessible by 2055. - Continue to replace the oldest communication cables, including fiber optic cables, to increase the reliability and capacity of NYCT's telecommunications backbone. - Replace the old and outdated customer information signs and install modern public address and digital information screens.

-- Reduce impact of future storms by rehabilitating more than a dozen pump rooms that pump excess water out of the system. - Reduce stormwater intrusion by elevating street stairs and vents and repairing tunnels. - Order 500 zero-emission buses. - Purchase and install electric charging infrastructure at bus depots with zero-emission buses and at facilities with light-duty non-revenue fleets. - Boost air circulation and ventilation to reduce accumulation of hot, humid air on subway platforms.
+- the system.

+- Reduce stormwater intrusion by elevating street stairs and vents and repairing tunnels.

+- Order 500 zero-emission buses.

+- light-duty non-revenue fleets.

+- Boost air circulation and ventilation to reduce accumulation of hot, humid air on subway platforms.